CopernicaMarketingSoftware/REACT-CPP/README.md

 The program above is only interested in read events until the first line from stdin has been read.
-After that it calls the cancel() method on the React::Reader object, to inform the event loop that it is no longer interested in read events.
+After that it calls the cancel() method on the React::ReadWatcher object, to inform the event loop that it is no longer interested in read events.

 In the above example, this also means that the program automatically exits after the first line has been read.
 The reason for this is that the run() method of the React::Loop and React::MainLoop classes automatically stops running when there are no more callback functions active.
-By calling the Reader::cancel() method, the last and only registered callback function is cancelled, and the event loop has nothing left to monitor.
+By calling the ReadWatcher::cancel() method, the last and only registered callback function is cancelled, and the event loop has nothing left to monitor.